ghc-proposals/ghc-proposals/proposal-submission.rst

 If you are unfamiliar with GitHub, see detailed instructions below.

 1. Fork the ``ghc-proposals`` repository
-2. Setup your fork
+2. Setup your fork,

    a.
 Create a branch for your proposal
    b.
 Start your proposal by copying ``proposals/0000-template.rst`` to a new file in the ``proposals/`` directory.

 3. Write the proposal document, commit, and push to your ``ghc-proposals`` fork
 4. Submit your proposal for discussion by opening a pull request for your branch against the ``master`` branch of ``ghc-proposals/ghc-proposals``.
 Label it with the ``discussion`` label.